Ultra Unification: Logic to Ultra Unification

-It is easy to check that (e.g., see the Table 1 and 2 of \cite{JW2006.16996}):\\ $\bullet$ all the particles from $\bar{\bf 5}$ of $su(5)$ GUT has a $\U(1)_{X}$ charge $-3$.\\ $\bullet$ all the particles from {\bf 10} of $su(5)$ GUT has a $\U(1)_{X}$ charge $+1$.\\ $\bullet$ the singlet right-handed neutrino (if any) is in {\bf 1} of $su(5)$ GUT with a $\U(1)_{X}$ charge $+5$.\\ $\bullet$ all the fermions of SM has a $\Z_{4,X}$ charge $+1$. \\ $\bullet$ the electroweak Higgs $\phi$ has a $\U(1)_{X}$ charge $-2$, thus a $\Z_{4,X}$ charge $+2$.\\ The $\Z_{4,X}$ also contains the fermion parity $\Z_2^F$ (whose operator $(-1)^F$ gives $(-1)$ to all fermions) as a normal subgroup: \bea \U(1)_{X} \supset \Z_{4,X} \supset \Z_2^F. \eea By looking at these consistent $\Z_{4,X}$ quantum number of SM particles, it is natural to hypothesize the discrete $X$ symmetry plays an important role at a higher energy. \end{enumerate} In \Sec{sec:Anomaly}, we review the anomaly and cobordism constraints given in \cite{WW2019fxh1910.14668, JW2006.16996, JW2008.06499}.
+It is easy to check that (e.g., see the Table 1 and 2 of \cite{JW2006.16996}):\\ $\bullet$ all the particles from $\bar{\bf 5}$ of $su(5)$ GUT has a $\U(1)_{X}$ charge $-3$.\\ $\bullet$ all the particles from {\bf 10} of $su(5)$ GUT has a $\U(1)_{X}$ charge $+1$.\\ $\bullet$ the singlet right-handed neutrino (if any) is in {\bf 1} of $su(5)$ GUT with a $\U(1)_{X}$ charge $+5$.\\ $\bullet$ all the fermions of SM has a $\Z_{4,X}$ charge $+1$. \\ $\bullet$ the electroweak Higgs $\phi$ has a $\U(1)_{X}$ charge $-2$, thus a $\Z_{4,X}$ charge $+2$.\\ The $\Z_{4,X}$ also contains the fermion parity $\Z_2^F$ (whose operator $(-1)^F$ gives $(-1)$ to all fermions) as a normal subgroup (so $\Z_{4,X}$ generator square $X^2=(-1)^F$ as the fermion parity): \bea \U(1)_{X} \supset \Z_{4,X} \supset \Z_2^F. \eea By looking at these consistent $\Z_{4,X}$ quantum number of SM particles, it is natural to hypothesize the discrete $X$ symmetry plays an important role at a higher energy above the SM energy scale. \end{enumerate} In \Sec{sec:Anomaly}, we review the anomaly and cobordism constraints given in \cite{WW2019fxh1910.14668, JW2006.16996, JW2008.06499}.
 Readers can freely skip the technical discussions on anomalies, and directly go to the final logic step lead to Ultra Unification in \Sec{sec:Consequences}.